How much does it cost to travel the world?

 There are many ways to save up while traveling, some simpler than the others:

-• Hitchhike: a way of transport we found out to save money is hitchhiking.
-It is simple and fun.
+We found out about hitchhiking that, besides saving you money, it is simple and fun.
 And it goes beyond travelling between countries for free, we also get to know local people who are usually really kind and end up inviting us to stay over at their place or just for dinner.

-Tiago and Fernanda with someone in front of a temple in Indonesia
+Fernanda, Tiago and our couchsurfing host in Jakarta in front of a Buddhist temple

 Now, if you are a real adventurer, maybe you would like to know there is a way of crossing oceans completely for free.
 But this is a subject for another post!